About the Program

 Pressley W. Millar, Professor Emeritus.
 Statistics, Martingales, Markov processes, Gaussian processes, excursion theory, asymptotic statistical decision theory, nonparametrics, robustness, stochastic procedures, asymptotic minimas theory, bootstrap theory.

-Roger A. Purves, Professor Emeritus.
+Roger A. Purves, Senior Teaching Professor.
 Statistics, foundations of probability, measurability.

 John A. Rice, Professor Emeritus.
 Transportation, astronomy, statistics, functional data analysis, time series analysis.

 Terence P. Speed, Professor Emeritus.
 Genomics, statistics, genetics and molecular biology, protein sequences.